All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What happens if I accidentally draw too much?

 If you draw slightly more than intended, the difference is usually small and well within safe ranges.
-However, try to be as accurate as possible.
+But try to be as accurate as possible.
 Good lighting, steady hands, and the right syringe size all help.
 If you consistently have trouble measuring, ask your provider about switching to a more concentrated reconstitution ratio that requires larger, easier-to-read draw volumes.

 Let's Make This Happen